Skip to content

 Indigenous Patient Navigators

-As IPNs, Shyanne and Wanda are a resource and point of contact for Indigenous clients and their families, health care providers and community members, to ensure the provision of care is culturally safe and client centred.
+As IPNs, Chantal and Wanda are a resource and point of contact for Indigenous clients and their families, health care providers and community members, to ensure the provision of care is culturally safe and client centred.
 They facilitate access to services, including traditional healing approaches, and foster greater cultural awareness.

 A proud First Nations woman from Natoaganeg (Eel Ground) First Nation, Wanda is a Traditional Knowledge Keeper and is fluently bilingual in Mi’kmaq and English.